Travel Better: 15 Best Ways to Help Locals While Travelling

 7. Know a place’s customs, traditions & rules — and respect them

-Pretty basic and needs no further explanation.
-If we’re to respect places better, the least we can do is to follow their rules and hold their ideals in high regard.
+This one is pretty basic and needs no further explanation.
+If we’re to respect places better, the least we can do is follow their rules and hold their ideals in high regard.
 You would want tourists in your home country to do the same thing, too.

 8. Spread the word about an exciting destination only when the locale is ready